June Salter

 June Marie Salter (22 June 1932 – 15 September 2001) was an Australian actress and author prominent in theatre and television.
 She is best known for her character roles, in particular as schoolteacher Elizabeth McKenzie in the soap opera The Restless Years and for her regular guest appearances in A Country Practice as Matron Hilda Arrowsmith.

 Early life and education

 June Marie Salter was born on 22 June 1932 in Bexley, New South Wales, the youngest of six children of Arthur Edward Salter (born c.
 1887) and his wife Edna Edythe Salter (died 24 July 1969), who married in 1916 and had a home on Henderson Road, Bexley.

-As a child, she studied piano and elocution and attended Kogarah Central Domestic Science Secondary School.
+Salter attended Kogarah Central Domestic Science Secondary School, where her first stage role was playing Queen Elizabeth in their production of The Tudor Wench.
 She obtained her New South Wales Intermediate Certificate in 1947.

+While working as a typist-receptionist, Salter joined the St George Players, performing at Sydney's St James' Hall (later renamed Mercury Theatre, then Phillip Street Theatre).
+She also took elocution lessons from Rosalind Kennerdale and her husband Lawrence H. Cecil).